amfred/disneycruiseplanning/README.md

 Step 2: Choose early or late seating when you book the cruise.
 - This blog covers the pros and cons nicely: http://magicaldistractions.com/disney-cruise-dinner-seating/
 - We chose late seating for our first few cruises, but found it disruptive to go to a show, then dinner, have the kids Dine & Play for 45 minutes, and then pick them up for bedtime.
 We're trying early seating next time.
-- If you're unsure, be aware that early seating fills up first.
+- If you're unsure, early seating fills up first.
 - If you don't get your first choice of dinner seating, ask to be put on the wait list.
-- Your show time will be opposite your dinner time: early dining guests see their show while the late dining guests are eating, and vice versa.
-Most of the shows are fantastic, except for the Welcome Aboard show, which is boring for young children.
 - Your dinner reservations will be pre-assigned to a different restaurant each night.
 See: https://disneycruise.disney.go.com/faq/dining-food-beverages/rotational-dining/
+- Your show time will be opposite your dinner time: early dining guests see their show while the late dining guests are eating, and vice versa.
+You can't go to a main dining room if it's not your reserved time, because they won't have a table for you, but you can see any show at either the early or the late time.
-- You can eat a casual buffet dinner almost any time, if you want to skip your scheduled dinner.
+- You can eat a casual meal without reservations almost any time of day.
+Our kids love the buffet and counter service restaurants.
+- You can also order room service almost any time of day.
 - You can choose to eat a formal sit-down breakfast in your assigned restaurant, or a casual buffet breakfast, each morning.

 Step 3: Figure out when you can book your cruise activities.
 Use this calculator: